Who is a Looked After Child or Care Leaver?

 - dedicated Higher Education Learning Mentor offering ongoing support

 - regular one-to-one study skills and/or wellbeing sessions

 - other College services on a priority basis.

 If you need to contact us, please email email@example.com.

-In addition to the above, we are proud of our links with the following external organisations that support Looked After Children and Care Leavers:
+We are proud of our links with the following external organisations supporting Looked After Children and Care Leavers:

 - The Care Leavers’ Association